FabrizioAdi/Robinson-Trailers-Blog-M4/README.md

 #### Databases

 * PostgreSQL is used as the production database.
+For deployment, I used the PostgreSQL database whcih is provided by Heroku.
 * SQlite3 is used as the development database.
+During the development phase I have worked with the sqlite3 database, which was set by default by Django.

+#### Testing tools

+* Chrome DevTools is used to detect problems and test responsiveness.
+* Autoprefixer is used to parse the CSS and to add vendor prefixes to CSS rules.
+* W3C Markup Validation Service
+* The W3C Markup Validation Service is used to check whether there were any errors in the HTML5 code.
+* W3C CSS validator
+* The W3C CSS validator is used to check whether there were any errors in the CSS3 code.
+* JShint is a JavaScript validator that is used to check whether there were any errors in the JavaScript code.
+* The PEP8 validator is used to check whether there were any errors in the Python code.

 ## Validation